typemiguel/WalnutiQ/README.md

 3. Fork this repo and clone it locally.
 Navigate into the `WalnutiQ/` folder

 4. Type in the command line `gradle build`.
-This may take a minute so no worries.
+This may take a minute the first time so no worries.
 Go to the folder `build/reports/tests/`.
    View the file `index.html` in any browser and make sure all tests pass!

 ## How to Contribute